 Emotions also play a big role in decisions you make financially (especially investing in the stock market) and by not having clarity, it can lead to some pretty rash and poor money decisions.

-It’s good to have emotion but know how it can affect your mind and decisions in life.
+It’s good to have emotion, but know how it can affect your mind and financial decisions in life.

 Note: There is more to it than above as mental health is a huge challenge and there are greater discussions needed in the world about it.
 It’s okay to seek help and a great first step in improving your mental and emotional health.
 More information on mental health here.